The Riddle of the Seventy Sevens

 A Preterist Commentary on Matthew 18:21-22: The Meaning of the Seventy Sevens . . .

-In Matthew 18:21-22, Jesus tells his disciples to forgive seventy times seven times.
+As explained in the preterist commentary on Daniel 9, the seventy “sevens” of Daniel 9:24 was a 490 year interval which terminated in A.D.
+33, the most likely year of Christ’s crucifixion.
+In Matthew 18:21-22, Jesus tells His disciples to forgive seventy times seven times.
 In this response, the disciples are given the impression that they are to forgive abundantly.
 But there is more to this answer than meets the eye.
-Jesus’ answer also conveys a message about when he would die for the sins of the world and God would no longer accept the blood of animals for the forgiveness of sin.
+Jesus’ answer also conveys a message about when He was to die for the sins of the world and God would no longer accept the blood of animals for the forgiveness of sin.
 In other words after A.D.
 33, God would no longer forgive the Jewish people if they failed to repent and turn to Jesus.
 According to Matthew 18:22, the disciples were to forgive seventy times seven times as God had in Daniel 9:24.

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!